-Georgi’s first poetry collection, Limbo, is forthcoming with Blue Diode Press in October 2021.
+Georgi’s first poetry collection, Limbo, is available from Blue Diode Press.

 ‘singular together’ by Georgi Gill and Gillian Shirreffs will be published in the forthcoming Dostoyevsky Wannabe Cities: Glasgow, edited by Ruthie Kennedy and Colin Herd. ‘singular together’ is an excerpt from ‘They closed the real world’ in which Georgi and Gillian write collaboratively about their experiences of life during the Covid-19 pandemic.

 Georgi mostly writes poetry, although she also writes reflective pieces and creative non-fiction, and is happiest when form and genre boundaries are blurred.
 Among other subjects, her writing explores chronic illness and disability, queer history, and gender politics.
 She is particularly interested in how personal, social and cultural experiences impact on one another.
 Recently Georgi has been tinkering with two novels, but these are not yet ready to see the light of day.

 ‘singular together’, collaboration with Gillian Shirreffs, Dostoyevsky Wannabe Cities: Glasgow, edited by Ruthie Kennedy and Colin Herd, Dostoyevsky Wannabe, forthcoming.

 ‘and so we sew’ in ’12: content work produce form’ in Of Other Spaces: Where Does Gesture Become Event?, edited by Sophia Yadong Hao, Sternberg Press, 2019

 ‘Nightingale’, #MeToo: a women’s poetry anthology, edited by Deborah Alma, Fairacre Press, 2018.